-The Office of the Dean is the final authority in all financial matters and is charged with the interpretation of all financial policies.
+The Office of the Dean is the final authority in all financial matters and is charged with the interpretation of financial policies.
 Any exceptions to published policy regarding reduction or reimbursement of tuition must be approved by the dean.
-Any statement by individual faculty members, program directors, or department chairs regarding these matters is not binding on the school or the University unless approved by the dean.
+Any statement by individual faculty members, program directors, or department chairs regarding these matters is not binding on the school or the university unless approved by the dean.

-Registration is not complete until tuition and fees on the required installment are paid; therefore, the student should be prepared to make these payments during scheduled registration for each academic year.
+Registration is not complete until tuition and fees on the required installment are paid.
+Therefore, the student should be prepared to make these payments during scheduled registration for each academic year.
 There may be adjustments in tuition and fees as economic conditions warrant.

 The student is expected to arrange for financial resources to cover all expenses before the beginning of each school year.
-Previous accounts with other schools or this University must have been settled.
+Previous accounts with other schools or this university must have been settled.